Creating a level playing field

 While issues around isolation and access to resources remain a root cause, these challenges are being compounded by:

-The longest drought this century and the recent bushfire crisis.
+The extended drought and the recent bushfire crisis.

 Ageing distance education platforms.

 Difficulty in recruiting and retaining teachers.

 Inconsistent levels of digital literacy.

 Delivering a better education

 One of the core deliverables of the RAG Direct Intervention Package, which will target more than 1000 remote schools, is providing greater access to quality teaching.

 The goal is to save time for teachers by streamlining processes, simplifying access to instructional resources, and professional support.